 - Keywords & key phrases

 We are going to look at each of these areas in detail, but before we do – the rules or algorithms that search engines use to rank web pages, change constantly.
 If search engines are a key part of your website promotion strategy and you are in charge of it, then it is imperative that you keep up with what is happening in the search engine world.
-The best resources that we have found on the Web for keeping abreast with changes are:
+The best resource that we have found on the Web for keeping abreast with changes is Search Engine Watch.

 We are not going to look at any of the more advanced forms of search engine optimisation as these methods can change quite drastically over a number of months.